Gama11/haxe-evolution/proposals/0000-explicit-monomorphs.md

 $type(m); // ReadOnlyMap<String, (a:Int, b:Int) -> Int>
 ```

-Syntax-wise, underscores are the natural choice, as they are already used as wildcards in pattern matching.
-Furthermore, it's also a well-established convention to use `_` for local identifiers that are "ignored", though it does not yet have special semantics here.
+Syntax-wise, underscores are the natural choice, as they are already used as wildcards in pattern matching and `bind()`.
+Furthermore, it's also a well-established convention to use `_` for local identifiers that are "ignored", though it does not have special semantics here at the moment.
 So the proposed syntax is both familiar and concise.

-Another possibility might be `?`, but this seems problematic since this is already used for optional types. `_` currently has no meaning in type hints and does not parse.
+Another possible choice for syntax might be `?`.
+This could overload the syntax too much though, since this is already used for optional types. `_` currently has no meaning in type hints and does not parse.

 A natural extension of the syntax is to allow the last `_` type parameter to act as a _rest argument_, effectively a wildcard for however many type parameters follow.
 This too follows the precedent set by pattern matching: